proteek-dev/CancerCohort/README.md

 ## Methodology

 1. **Data Preprocessing**:
-    - Missing values in key columns (e.g., height, weight) were imputed using the mean.
+    - Missing values in key columns (e.g., height, weight) were imputed using the median.
     - Survival months were calculated by taking the difference between diagnosis and death dates and rounding to the nearest whole month.

 2. **Cohort Creation**: